Butler Air Transport: History

 Butler encouraged employee ownership of the company, and in 1947, they owned 51 per cent.

 In the late 1940s, the Chifley Labor Government sought to nationalise the airlines.
-In the early 1950s the coalition government abandoned nationalisation and instead adopted the Two Airlines Policy favouring Ansett Airways and Trans-Australia Airlines.
+In the early 1950s the coalition government abandoned nationalisation and instead adopted the Two Airlines Policy favouring Ansett Australia and Trans-Australia Airlines.
 Arthur Butler fought against the trend, including an intended buy-out in the early 1950s by Australian National Airways.
 In 1955 Butler acquired two Vickers Viscounts.
 Ansett Transport Industries acquired Australian National Airways in 1957, thus acquiring appreciable stock in Butler Air Transport, then acquired more from staff stockholders until it controlled Butler.
 Despite a legal and boardroom battle to retain or regain control, Arthur Butler lost.
-In late 1958, Butler was offered the position of Managing Director but instead left the company, which was effectively absorbed into Ansett as Airlines of New South Wales in 1959, then into Ansett Express.
+In late 1958, Butler was offered the position of managing director but instead left the company, which was effectively absorbed into Ansett as Airlines of New South Wales in 1959, then into Ansett Express.

-Arthur Butler was made an Officer of the Order of the British Empire in 1958, for services to aviation.